East West Links Cycle Route, Southport

 Encouraging more people to cycle will ultimately lead to reduced congestion, helping to keep Sefton clean and green whilst also resulting in lower pollution and better air quality.

-Funding for the scheme has been secured through the Liverpool City Region Sustainable Transport Enhancement Programme (STEP), the Liverpool City Region ERDF Sustainable Urban Development Programme (SUD) together with contributions from the Council’s approved Transport Capital Programme Integrated Transport Block and the Drainage Maintenance block allocations.
+Funding for the scheme was secured through the Liverpool City Region Sustainable Transport Enhancement Programme (STEP), the Liverpool City Region ERDF Sustainable Urban Development Programme (SUD) together with contributions from the Council’s approved Transport Capital Programme Integrated Transport Block and the Drainage Maintenance block allocations.

-The scheme consists of 6 elements detailed below:
+The scheme consisted of 6 elements detailed below:

 Cycle Friendly Zebra Crossing, Town Lane Kew

-The works include the construction of a parallel zebra crossing for cyclists and pedestrians including dropped kerbs, tactile paving, surfacing and flashing amber belisha beacons.
-The crossing area will also include some accommodation works including surfacing and fencing to the existing access to the park.
+The works included the construction of a parallel zebra crossing for cyclists and pedestrians including dropped kerbs, tactile paving, surfacing and flashing amber belisha beacons.
+The crossing area also included some accommodation works including surfacing and fencing to the existing access to the park.

 Cycle Friendly Junction, Coronation Walk / Promenade, Southport

-The Promenade / Coronation Walk junction works include upgrading of the existing puffin crossing into a shared use toucan crossing facility.
-The central reservation will be widened as part of the crossing upgrade and will include kerbed build outs to facilitate easier access when heading southbound down Coronation Walk.
+The Promenade / Coronation Walk junction works included upgrading the existing puffin crossing into a shared use toucan crossing facility.
+The central reservation has been widened as part of the crossing upgrade and new kerbed build outs have been installed to facilitate easier access when heading southbound down Coronation Walk.

 Cycle Crossing Upgrade, Scarisbrick New Road, Southport

-The Scarisbrick New Road works involve upgrading an existing uncontrolled pedestrian crossing in addition to a improving a central refuge near to the entrance of Kew Park.
-The works include the removal of the existing crossing’s tactile paving and central refuge and the construction and installation of a controlled toucan crossing with new signals and tactile paving with some minor footway and carriageway surfacing.
+The Scarisbrick New Road works involved upgrading the existing uncontrolled pedestrian crossing in addition to improving a central refuge near to the entrance of Kew Park.
+The works included the removal of the existing crossing’s tactile paving and central refuge and the construction and installation of a controlled toucan crossing with new signals and tactile paving with some minor footway and carriageway surfacing.

 Cycle Route alongside Fine Janes Brook

 This section of works runs along Fine Janes Brook watercourse running behind Southport Hospital.
-The works include the construction of a new 3.0 metre wide shared use concrete footpath approximately 600 metres in length.
+The works included the construction of a new 3.0 metre wide shared use concrete footpath approximately 600 metres in length.
 This now connects Scarisbrick New Road and Town Lane.

 Cycle Route along Town Lane

-The Town Lane works primarily include the construction of a 3.0 metre wide bituminous shared use footpath approximately 200 metres long.
+The Town Lane works primarily included the construction of a 3.0 metre wide bituminous shared use footpath approximately 200 metres long.

 Cycle Route & Drainage Improvements to the Coastal Road

 These works include the reconstruction and widening of the existing cycle track on the western side of the Coastal Road over approximately 5324m.
-The construction will use a permeable surface material which will aid drainage of the path.
+The construction uses a permeable surface material which will aid drainage of the path.
 There is still some work to complete on the Coastal Road but it is hoped that this will be completed before the end of the year.